natcap/marineapps.naturalcapitalproject.org/README.rst

 Static Marine Webapps
 =====================

 This repo stores static, self-contained marine webapps maintained by the Natural Capital Project.

-Anything stored within the ``site`` directory will be deployed verbatim.
+Anything stored within this directory will be deployed verbatim.

 Visit the site here: http://marineapps.naturalcapitalproject.org